 It didn't take me long for me to decide that I wanted to trade my teenaged, low self-esteem and weakness for power.
 A month later, I was pedaling home from a pickup baseball game and three black kids from the other side of town stopped me and beat me up.
 They stole my brand new black and red Schwinn Predator with mag wheels that I'd just bought a few weeks before with my birthday money.
 I don't remember much from that day, except I was angry and disappointed in myself for not doing more to protect my new bike from them.
 Rage swept through me that someone could come into my neighborhood and take what belonged to me.

 And, like a lion, there was Martell again to pick me up.
 To save me.
 When he invited me come to a "party" soon after, I leapt at the opportunity, fresh black eye and all.

-Close to 30 people, most of whom were in their early twenties, had already packed the cramped apartment by the time I arrived: skinheads from Michigan, Wisconsin, Texas and Illinois.
-Several people from the neighbourhood, whose faces I vaguely recognised, were also there, but I was the youngest by far at 14.
+Close to 30 people, most of whom were in their early 20s, had already packed the cramped apartment by the time I arrived: skinheads from Michigan, Wisconsin, Texas, and Illinois.
+Several people from the neighborhood, whose faces I vaguely recognized, were also there, but I was the youngest by far at 14.

 "Fourteen words!" his voice thundered.

 Immediately, everyone in the room turned to him, stopping mid-conversation to yell in one voice, "We must secure the existence of our people and a future for white children."